bbeatricecretu/Done-PolihackV18/README.md

-# Memento - Experiencing the world without overwhelming it.
+# Done - Experiencing the world without overwhelming it.

 > **Hackathon Project:** "Experiencing the world without overwhelming it."